When to register

 If it is not possible for the unmarried parents to attend the registration together, there are three other ways the father’s details can be registered:

-- The father fills in a statutory declaration form to confirm he is the father and the mother gives this form to the registration service.
-Copies of the form are available at all registration services or download a copy of the statutory declaration form.
+- The father fills in a statutory declaration form confirming he is the father and has this witnessed by a legal professional as specified on the form.
+The mother attends an appointment bringing the signed form with her.
+Copies of the form are available at all registration offices or you can download a copy of the statutory declaration form.

 - In some cases a court order may be made naming the father.
-In this case the mother can register the birth alone, but please contact the registration service first.
+In this case the mother can register the birth alone, but please contact the registration service first as authorisation is needed before the birth registration can go ahead.

 If neither the mother nor the father are able to attend within the 6 weeks, registration can be undertaken by one of these people:

-- The occupier of the house or hospital where the child was born
+- The occupier of the house or hospital where the child was born, provided they were aware of the birth

 - Someone who was present at the birth